5 Early Signs of Reading Difficulty

 If you’ve found yourself asking that question lately, you’re not alone.

-Many parents worry about reading difficulty in children, especially when reading time ends in frustration or their child starts saying things like “I can’t read.”
+Many parents worry about reading difficulty in children, especially when reading time ends in frustration, or their child starts saying things like “I can’t read.”
 Maybe you see them guessing at words, skipping over them, or avoiding reading altogether.

-It’s hard to know what’s typical and when to step in.
+It can be hard to know what’s typical and when to step in.

 Here’s the truth: Struggles with reading are common.
 Catching the early signs of reading difficulty in children can make all the difference.